-Bill Ryusaki is the founder of Hawaiian Kenpo Karate.
-During his years as a martial arts instructor Master Ryusaki has trained some of the world’s best fighters including the famous Urquediz family.
+Bill Ryusaki was the founder of Hawaiian Kenpo Karate.
+During his years as a martial arts instructor Master Ryusaki has trained some of the world’s best fighters including the famous Urquidez family.

 Years later while in college Bill got into a fight with several Samoan’s who beat him up, despite his Shotokan training.
 It was then that he began searching for ways to improve upon his traditional karate techniques.

-During the 70’s & 80’s Master Ryusaki’s karate fighting teams were virtually unstoppable.
+During the 1970’s and 1980’s Master Bill Ryusaki’s karate fighting teams were virtually unstoppable.
 Today he continues to train and teach his unique style of martial arts.
-With more than 200 schools worldwide his students continue along the path Bill paved decades earlier.
+With more than 200 schools worldwide his students continue along the path Bill Ryusaki paved decades earlier.